-‘Desert Places’ by Robert Frost is a four stanza poem that is separated into sets of four lines, known as quatrains.
-These quatrains follow a rhyme scheme of AABA CCDC, changing end sounds the next two stanzas.
+‘Desert Places’ is a four stanza poem that is separated into sets of four lines, known as quatrains.
+These quatrains follow a rhyme scheme of AABA CCDC, changing end sounds in the next two stanzas.
 The meter of the text is also very consistent, all of the lines contain ten syllables.

 By using alliteration so heavily Frost is able to speed up and slow down the pace at which one reads the text.
 It works in tandem with the rhyme scheme and metrical pattern to mimic the speed of the falling night and snow.
 A reader is rushed forward, only to be pulled back suddenly to marvel at the emptiness of the land, and eventually the speaker’s spirit.

 Desert Places Robert FrostSnow falling and night falling fast, oh, fastIn a field I looked into going past,And the ground almost covered smooth in snow,But a few weeds and stubble showing last.The woods around it have it, it is theirs.All animals are smothered in their lairs.I am too absent-spirited to count;The loneliness includes me unawares.And lonely as it is, that lonelinessWill be more lonely ere it will be lessA blanker whiteness of benighted snowWith no expression, nothing to express.They cannot scare me with their empty spacesBetween stars, on stars where no human race is.I have it in me so much nearer homeTo scare myself with my own desert places.

 Summary of Desert Places